Shanto57575/StayZest/README.md

 npm install
 ```

-5. Set up environment variables in the `.env `file for backend and `.env.local` for frontend.
+5. To set up environment variables, check the `env.sample` files for both the frontend and backend, and then create a .env.local file in the frontend and a .env file in the backend.

 6. Start the development server for both frontend and backend: `npm run dev`